 Ask yourself the following questions to decide if you should correct a group delay:

-- Is the out-of-sync playback consistent across different group playback sessions?
-(Or was it a single session?)
+- Is the out of sync playback consistent across different group playback sessions?

-- Is the out-of-sync playback consistent during the group playback sessions?
-(Or is it just a temporary glitch?)
+- Is the out of sync playback consistent during the group playback sessions?

-- Is the out-of-sync playback distinguishable in large areas of your home?
-(Or is it happening in a very specific area?)
+- Is the out of sync playback distinguishable in large areas of your home?

-If questions (1) & (2) are true, one of your speakers has an inherent delay that can be corrected.
+- If questions 1 and 2 are true, one of your speakers has an inherent delay that can be corrected.

-If questions (3) & (4) are also true, you should try to correct the group delay.
+- If all questions are true, you should try to correct the group delay.

 You should always increase the group delay correction for the speaker that is playing last.

-- Casting to the group and trying to distinguish which speaker is playing last (works well if the difference is big).
+- Cast to the group and try to distinguish which speaker is playing last.

-- Choosing one of the speakers and start to increase the delay correction.
+- Choose one of the speakers and start to increase the delay correction.
 If the sync improves, continue with this speaker.
-If the sync gets worse, set the delay back to ‘0’ and switch to one of the other speakers.
+If the sync gets worse, set the delay back to "0" and switch to one of the other speakers.

 - Group delay correction adjustments should only be made while music is casting to the group.
 This allows you to immediately hear the changes you’ve made.

-- If the group includes more than 2 speakers, start by choosing 2 speakers that are out-of-sync, and mute the rest.
+- If the group includes more than two speakers, choose two speakers that are out of sync and mute the rest.

-- Start increasing the delay correction to the speaker that is playing last (see tip 2 above on how to identify this speaker), until playback is in sync.
+- Start to increase the delay correction of the speaker that is playing last until playback is in sync.